 While profitability considerations are generally not a key determinant of MDB ratings, the EBRD's financial performance matters more than is the case for most peers.
 Shareholders have provided a solid buffer of paid-in capital, with the expectation that the bank will manage to grow its operations through retained earnings.
 The bank works with a Net Income Allocation Framework, which it adopted in 2016 and which - among other things - proposes that on a rolling three-year basis, at least 75% of the bank's growth in member's equity should be retained in reserves.
-In the past three years, only 4% have been distributed on average.
-As of June 2022, cumulative retained earnings stood at €11.3 billion, supplementing paid-in capital of €6.2 billion.
+Over the period 2019-2021, In the past three years, only 4% have been distributed on average.
+As of September 2022, cumulative retained earnings stood at €11.9 billion, supplementing paid-in capital of €6.2 billion.

 Exhibit 5

-Russia-Ukraine conflict drove large loss in first half of 2022
+Russia-Ukraine conflict drove large loss in first seven months of 2022

 € million